jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.2](#1.2) Understand and apply security concepts (OSG-9 Chpt 1)
 - 1.2.1 Confidentiality, integrity, and availability, authenticity and nonrepudiation
   - **Confidentiality**:
+    - Principle that objects are not disclosed to unauthorized subjects
     - Concept of measures used to ensure the protection of the secrecy of data, objects, and resources
     - Confidentiality protections prevent disclosure while protecting authorized access
     - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and prioprietary information